 It is always told that the graviton has spin +2 or -2 and that the Higgs particle has spin 0.

-Let's for the moment propose the vacuum that is gravity to consists of a superposition of a glue2ball field gl gl (spin +2) and a glue2ball field gl gl (spin -2). *)
+Let's propose the vacuum that is gravity to consists of a superposition of a glue2ball field gl gl (spin +2) and a glue2ball field gl gl (spin -2). *)

-*) Here gl means gluon and a glue2ball is a glueball made of 2 gluons, means spin +1 and means spin -1.
+*) Here gl means gluon and a glue2ball is a glueball made of 2 gluons; = spin +1 and = spin -1.

 The vacuum is built from vacuum marbles placed neatly next to each other in all directions and each marble is called a graviton.
 Here this graviton consists of 2 gluons, the vacuum that is gravitation is taken to consist of gravitons made of two gluons each.
-Mind this is meant only to hold for the third generation, quarks t and b, the tau particle and the tau neutrinos.
+This is meant to hold only for the third generation, quarks t and b, the tau particle and the tau neutrinos.
+The reason for this will be made clear in the next two pages.
+For the moment you can take in mind that the 1rst and 2nd generation are made of likewise composites.

-The vacuum that is the hadronic Higgs field consists likewise of a glue2ball field gl gl and a glue2ball field gl gl (both spin 0).
-The vacuum that is the hadronic Higgs field is taken to consist of Higgs particles, also made of two gluons.
+The vacuum that is the 3rd Higgs field **) consists likewise of a glue2ball field gl gl and a glue2ball field gl gl (both spin 0).
+The vacuum that is the 3rd Higgs field Higgs field is taken to consist of Higgs particles, also made of two gluons.

 Suppose one of the two gluons from the graviton gl gl absorbs a graviton gl gl .
 Three gluons merge easier than two gluons, as is argued at page 7 of the QCD storyline.
 I tried to work out the gluNon concept at that page.
 You can read that later if you take for granted that 3 gluons merge easier than 2 gluons.
 And that 2 gluons can form a glu2on, a composite made of 2 gluons that merge at least not immediately.
 When the glu2on is colorless I call it a glue2ball.